Contribute

 Indicative Hardware Requirements - 100Gbps Bandwidth Contribution

-Note that quantities reflect two data centers' equipment, i.e. the total required hardware necessary to deploy 1 bandwidth contribution.
+Note that quantities below reflect equipment needed in two data centers, i.e. the total required hardware necessary to deploy 1 fiber optic cable for bandwidth contribution.

 *All FPGAs are subject to final testing.
 10G contributions can be supported using Arista 7130LBR switches with inbuilt dual Virtex® UltraScale+™ FPGAs.